syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-Excel.md

 You can perform cell level customization such as row-level styling, formatting particular column in the exported worksheet.

-In the below code snippet, NumberFormat for `Unit Price` column is changed in the exported sheet after exporting without using CellsExportingEventHandler.
+In the below code snippet, NumberFormat for `Unit Price` column is changed in the exported sheet after exporting without using `CellsExportingEventHandler`.

 Reference:
 [http://help.syncfusion.com/file-formats/xlsio/working-with-cell-or-range-formatting](http://help.syncfusion.com/file-formats/xlsio/working-with-cell-or-range-formatting)